ScandEval/ScandEval/README.md

 ## Special Thanks
-Thanks to [UWV](https://www.uwv.nl/) for sponsoring the Azure OpenAI credits for this.
+- Thanks to [UWV](https://www.uwv.nl/) for sponsoring the Azure OpenAI credits used to evaluate GPT-4 in Dutch.

 ## Citing ScandEval